Pienza: Monticchiello

 The frazione of Monticchiello is home to a characteristic Romitorio, a series of grottoes carved in the rock by hermit monks.
 In the same locality is the pieve of Santi Leonardo e Cristoforo, rebuilt in the 13th century in Gothic style.
 The interior has frescoes from a 14th-century Sienese painter, a cyborium in the shape of a small Gothic portal and an alte 15th-century Crucifix.
 At San Pietro in Campo are the remains of the eponymous abbey.

-Monticchiello is the subject of the documentary Spettacolo.
+Monticchiello is the subject of the documentary Spettacolo (2017).

+Municipal government

+Montepulciano is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
+Since 1995 the mayor and members of the consiglio comunale are directly elected together by resident citizens, while from 1945 to 1995 the mayor was chosen by the legislative body.
+The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
+The offices of the comune are housed in a building usually called the municipio or palazzo comunale.

+Since 1995 the mayor of Pienza is directly elected by citizens, originally every four, then every five years.
+The current mayor is Manolo Garosi (a left-wing independent), elected on 26 May 2019 with the 59.6% of the votes and re-elected on 9 June 2024 with 59.3% of the votes.